RashaAlamoud/Data-Pipline-with-Apache-Airflow/README.md

 # Airflow web UI

-Go to Admin > Connections apge and click Create.
+Go to Admin > Connections page and click Create.

 On the create connection page, enter the following values: